 · ‘Do we think it is having the desired effect?’

-· ‘Where did this statement come from and is there a better option?’
+· ‘Where did this statement come from and what are some better options for our professional practice?’

-Maybe over a week or two you could all pay attention and document how many times your team say it and then if it had the desired outcome (possibly the child doing what has been asked) or not.
+Over the next week or two we invite you to pay attention and document how many times your team say it and then if it had the desired outcome (possibly the child doing what has been asked) or not.
 Sitting in this data collection phase for a period of time is an essential element to critical reflection and improved practice.
 Once you have finished collecting your data and analysing the effectiveness, you could do some research and start to come up with a host of alternative things to say.
 Sometimes I find that when we can discuss what else might be an option, people can more easily change a practice which has ‘settled in’.

 Let’s be brave together to question how we phrase things to children – we owe them that much!